Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Preliminaries

 \myparagraph{Parallel Model} We use the work-span (or work-depth) model for binary fork-join parallelism with atomics to analyze parallel algorithms~\cite{CLRS,BlellochF0020,GJS21}.
 The model assumes a set of \thread{}s that share memory.
 A \thread{} can \forkins{} two child \thread{s} that run in parallel.
 When all children complete, the parent \thread{} continues.
 The \defnn{work} $W$ of an algorithm is the total number of instructions and the \defnn{span} (depth) $S$ is the length of the longest sequence of dependent instructions.
 Computations can be executed using a randomized work-stealing scheduler in practice in $W/P+O(S)$ time with high probability on $P$ processors~\cite{BL98,ABP01,gu2022analysis}.
 The atomic operations Test and Set (TS) and Compare and Swap (CAS) are permitted.

 There are several variants of work-span models, including the CRCW PRAM~\cite{KarpR90}.
-Importantly, however, most of these models are robust with respect with each other in terms of work.
-In particular, it is possible cross simulate the models while asymptotically preserving work, at least assuming randomization~\cite{BlellochF0020,GJS21}.
+Importantly, however, many of these models are robust with respect to each other in terms of work.
+In particular, it is possible to cross simulate these models with the same asymptotic work up to constants, at least assuming randomization~\cite{BlellochF0020,GJS21}.
 The \depth{} among models, however, can differ by a logarithmic factor (e.g., simulating n-way forking of a PRAM with binary forking requires a logarithmic increase in \depth{}).
 We therefore state precise asymptotic bounds for work, but focus just on polylogarithmic \depth{}.

 \myparagraph{Parallel Batch-Dynamic Algorithms} Our algorithms operate in the parallel batch-dynamic setting.
 In this setting, we have a sequence of \emph{batch} updates $\mathcal{B}=\{B_i\}$ (edge insertions/deletions) and a sequence of $t+1$ undirected graphs $G_0,G_1,\ldots,G_t$, where $G_0$ is empty, and each $G_i$ was generated from $G_{i-1}$ with a batch edge update $B_i=E_{i-1} \triangle E_i$.
 After each batch update on the graph, we must update the data structure we are maintaining (i.e. the orientation) to the new graph.
 We let $b_i=|B_i|$.
 When clear, we refer to a particular batch update in the sequence as $B$, and let $b=|B|$.
 Note that the batches can have different sizes.
-We assume that a batch update will not insert edges already in the graph, nor delete edges not present, and will have no duplicate edges.
-Furthermore, we assume that batch deletes give the pointer to the edge they are deleting.
+We assume that a batch update from the user will not insert edges already in the graph, nor delete edges not present, and will have no duplicate edges.
+We assume that batch deletes give the pointer to the edge they are deleting.

 Similar to design goals for efficient parallel algorithms, the gold standard for parallel batch-dynamic algorithms is to design algorithms that are {\em work-efficient} (i.e., asymptotically perform the same work as the best sequential dynamic algorithms that processes the updates in a batch one-at-a-time) and have low (ideally poly-logarithmic) \depth{} in the worst case.